Catemaco (municipality): Flora and fauna

+Climate

 For most of the year, the climate is warm and humid.
 The average temperature ranges from 20 to 26C, with the coolest months from November to January and the warmest in the summer.
 It rains all year because of warm humid winds from the Gulf of Mexico, but annual totals vary from 1900mm to 4600mm.
 The quantity of rainfall also varies by season, with a relatively dry season from March to June, when totals are half that of the rest of the year.
 Winds are predominantly from the north.
 From February to October, most winds are from the northeast, which are warmer.
 From November to January cooler winds from the north dominate due to cold fronts from the north called “nortes.”

 Most of the municipality’s surface water is found in Lake Catemaco and the Sontecomapan Lagoon.
 The area is filled with rivers and streams including the San Juan Michapan, Comoapan, San Andrés and Río Grande.
 Because of the area’s relative ruggedness, waterfalls can be found, such as the Tepepa Falls on the San Andrés River.